lancercat/OpenSAVR/readme.md

 The code repo for ICDAR 2023 paper: Open-Set Text Recognition via Shape-Awareness Visual Reconstruction

 Working in progress.
-Will be ready before the conference.
+Will be ready and documented before the conference.